 - Is fulfilling a designated block/blocks of courses outside the student's major field of study, as determined by the Major advisor.

-Free electives and technical electives may be used towards minors.
 Further information is available from School of Biological Sciences advisors (note that advisors work with students based on last name).